 Introduce your book or document

-~ Say why you wrote it, outline the context and the content.
-Compare it with similar books, advise how readers could use it (e.g. as a field guide), and introduce multiple authors.
+~ Introduce multiple authors, acknowledge other contributors.
+Say why you wrote it, outline the content, and put it in context.
+Compare it with similar books, and advise how readers could use it (e.g. as a field guide).

 Automatically checks your text as soon as you paste it.
 Also does web pages and .pdf’s.
 Offers bulk processing with a Premium account.

 Online-Utility.org Highly recommended

 This site has several useful tools.The Readability Calculator is under the English Language tab, and calculates readability using several measures: the Coleman-Liau index, Flesch-Kincaid Grade Level, ARI (Automated Readability Index), and SMOG.

 Twelve Common Errors

 idioms.thefreedictionary.com Highly recommended!

 Warning : Grammar checkers often give different results from each other, and from MS Word.
 Does it mean they make errors, or that English changes, or the rules change?
 See two tests of Grammarly.com, on my blog and on Grammarist.